FabianSanchezD/mindsnacks/README.md

 ## a.
 Using the already deployed version (recommended)
 1. Click this link: https://mindsnacks.streamlit.app/

-Posible limitations: I run out of API Credits.
+Posible limitations: I run out of API Credits, mostly 11Labs (only 6k left).

 ## b.
 Cloning this repo
 1. Clone this repo